Is the print medium dead?

 Are there other great seed companies with printed catalogs I should collect?
 Let me know your favorite sources and I may add them in next year’s update!

-Here’s how to decode your seed catalogs and figure out what all those abbreviations mean.
+- How to read and decode your seed catalogs and figure out what all those mysterious abbreviations and acronyms mean.

-To get a jump start on the season, head to my no-fail guide to starting seeds indoors.
+- Get a jump start on the season and head to my no-fail guide to starting seeds indoors.

 This post updated from an article that originally appeared on January 23, 2020.